rgunnar/openssl-lab/chapter07/README.md

 ## Checking the consistency of a private key

-The consistency of a private key can be checked with:
+The consistency of a RSA private key can be checked with:

 `openssl rsa -in tls_key.pem -check -noout`

+The consistency of an Elliptic Curve private key can be checked with:

+`openssl ec -in tls_key.pem -check -noout`

 ## Checking if a private key belongs to the public key in a certificate